RavinSG/obsidian-cyber/Cybersecurity Framework.md

 ### Implementing the CSF

-In any scenario, the U.S. Cybersecurity and Infrastructure Security Agency (**CISA**) provides detailed guidance that any organization can use to implement the CSF.
+In any scenario, the U.S. Cybersecurity and Infrastructure Security Agency (**CISA**) provides detailed guidance that any organisation can use to implement the CSF.
 This is a quick overview and summary of their recommendations:

 - *Create a current profile* of the security operations and outline the specific needs of your business.